qovert/hugo-static-blog/content/posts/dir_services_1.md

 date: 2021-04-02T12:08:45-07:00
 draft: false
 image: "/imgs/2021.03_dirsrv1_getforest.png"
-taxonomies:
-  categories: ["blog post"]
+categories: ['homelab']
-  tag: ['homelab', 'Windows Server', 'Active Directory']
+tags: ['homelab', 'Windows Server', 'Active Directory']
 ---

 By request, here's the first part in the series of how to set up a home computer lab for testing and learning.